Darya Dugina

 Darya Aleksandrovna Dugina (Дарья Александровна Дугина; 15 December 1992 – 20 August 2022), also known under the pen name Daria Platonova (Дарья Платонова), was a Russian journalist, political scientist, and activist.
 She was the daughter of Aleksandr Dugin, a far-right political philosopher, whose political views and support for Vladimir Putin she shared.

 She was killed in August 2022 in a car bombing on the outskirts of Moscow.
+Later, Vasyl Malyuk, the head of the Security Service of Ukraine (SBU), indirectly confirmed Ukraine's involvement in the assassination.

 Early life and education

 Darya Dugina was born on 15 December 1992 in Moscow, Russia.
 She was the daughter of Aleksandr Dugin and his second wife, philosopher Natalya Melentyeva.
 In 2012/2013, while studying at Moscow State University, she was an intern at Bordeaux Montaigne University, specializing in Ancient Greek philosophy.
 Her MSU degree "focused on the political philosophy of late Neo-Platonism".
+She was in a PhD program, but she left the university before completing her degree.

 Career and activism

 After university, she worked as a journalist, writing for the state-controlled media outlet RT and the pro-Kremlin conservative channel Tsargrad, using the pen name Daria Platonova.
-She was affiliated with the International Eurasian Movement, and worked for them as a political commentator.
+She was affiliated with the International Eurasian Movement, and worked for it as a political commentator.

 According to the United States Department of the Treasury, which added her to the Specially Designated Nationals and Blocked Persons List on 3 March 2022, she was the chief editor of a disinformation website called United World International which states it was owned by Putin ally Yevgeny Prigozhin, who also controlled the state-backed Wagner Group.
 At the same time, she served as a press secretary of her father.